dimroc/blog/_posts/2017-04-09-machine-learning-who-gave-you-that-long-id.md

 boundary around it?

-I opted to make each digit a dimension, and simply plot that one character in it's own plane.
+I opted to make each digit a dimension, and simply plot that one character in its own plane.
 Then rely on the multidimensional power of machine learning to intuit who the originator was.

 Therefore **WXY5678** becomes an array of seven features, a seven dimensional vector: